gabrielperales/gabriel.perales.me/data/blog/making-a-custom-credo-rule.md

 date: '2025-03-29'
 tags: ['elixir', 'credo', 'custom', 'rule']
 draft: false
-summary: A guide to making a custom Credo rule
+summary: A guide to making a custom Credo rule to enforce pattern matching by struct instead of using maps with atom keys
 images: ['/static/images/blog/making-a-custom-credo-rule.png']
 type: 'Blog'
 ---

 ![Making a Custom Credo Rule](/static/images/blog/making-a-custom-credo-rule.png)

+## Introduction

 Credo is a static code analysis tool for Elixir.
 It's a powerful tool that can help you catch bugs and improve your code quality.